magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 </div>
 -->

-To initially set up your {{site.data.var.<ece>}} project, you need the Project Owner to create the project, add a super user, and generate {{site.data.var.<ee>}} authentication keys.
+To initially set up your {{site.data.var.ece}} project, you need the Project Owner to create the project, add a super user, and generate {{site.data.var.ee}} authentication keys.
 The account owner has sole authority over the project and account to manage your store, project and Git access, and more.

 As the Project Owner, you must complete the following, required by development and technical resources:

-* Access to the {{site.data.var.<ece>}} project through added user accounts
+* Access to the {{site.data.var.ece}} project through added user accounts
 * Generate Magento authentication keys
 * Create the project
 * Add a project admin account